apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 Index entries in a segment are grouped :term:`buckets <directory bucket>`, each of ``DIR_DEPTH`` (currently 4) entries.
 These are handled in the standard hash table manner, giving somewhat less than 2^14 buckets per segment.

-.. [#cache-mult-value]

-   The comment in earlier versions of the :file:`records.config` documentation which indicated that this value must be a power of two were, unfortunately, mistaken and have been corrected.

 .. _cache-directory-probe: